sntcristian/and-kge/README.md

 ### Author Name Disambiguation

-We compared our architecture for Author Name Disambiguation (AND) for KGs with a simple Rule-based method inspired by Caron and Van Eck [8] on **OC-782K** and with other state-of-the-art graph embedding models on a AMiner benchmark (results taken from [9]).
+We compared our architecture for Author Name Disambiguation (AND) for KGs with a simple Rule-based method inspired by Caron and Van Eck [8] on **OC-782K** and with other state-of-the-art graph embedding models on [the AMiner benchmark](https://www.aminer.org/) (results taken from [9]).
 The results are reported below.

 | Model | Precision | Recall | F1 |
 |-------|-----------|--------|----|